Battle of Worldviews by Jack Kettler

 Problems for Materialist Rationalism:

-For example, where did these laws of logic come from?
+For example, where did these laws of logic arise?
 Are they universally interpreted in the same way?
 The laws of logic within the framework of non-belief are nothing more than a philosophical construct, which ends up collapsing into irrationality.
 The rational man, in other words, has no basis for his rationalism.
 The earlier statement “matter is silent” should be understood in contrast to a statement that God is not silent.
 This second assertion is the Christian solution to obtaining knowledge.
 God has spoken through the Scriptures to mankind.
 We have a biblical foundation for seeking knowledge and obtaining it.
 God-given revelation is objective.
 Ungodly men reject biblical revelation; they suppress the truth that God has revealed to them through creation (Romans 1:18).
 God has spoken in the Scriptures, i.e., God’s special revelation to man concerning what is required of him.
 The suppression of God’s revelation by fallen man is evidence of his epistemological rebellion (Romans 1:18-20).
-Again, we can ask the non-Christian, what standard are you using, identify your worldview and its basis for predication? *
+Again, one can ask the non-Christian what standard is being used and identify the worldview and its basis for predication?

-Answer a fool according to his folly, lest he be wise in his own conceit.
+Answer a fool according to his folly, lest he is wise in his own conceit.
 (Proverbs 26:5)

-One Johnny come lately to the debate person started off by accusing me of being of a moron.
-To this I replied, you started off with an ad hominem, and since you started with this rudimentary logical fallacy, maybe you are the moron.
+One Johnny come lately to the debate person started off by accusing this writer of being a moron.
+To this, it was replied that this person started off with ad hominem, and since this person started with this rudimentary logical fallacy, maybe he was the one who is the moron.

 The One and Many Problem:

 The “One and Many Problem” is another dilemma for non-believers.
 Is reality ultimately one or many?
 If reality is ultimately one, this can manifest itself as communism.
 If reality is ultimately many, this can lead to political anarchy.
-Eastern polytheistic philosophy comes down on the side of the many and at other times the one manifesting itself as pantheistic monism.
-And consequently, has never produced a system guaranteeing individual rights.
-Communism answered the question as noted in favor of the one or total state and it likewise never produced any protection for property rights or individual freedom.
+Eastern polytheistic philosophy comes down on the side of the many and, at other times, the one manifesting itself as pantheistic monism.
+Moreover, and consequently, they have never produced a system guaranteeing individual rights.
+Communism answered the question as noted in favor of the one or total state, and it likewise never produced any protection for property rights or individual freedom.

 The Christian worldview, on the other hand, has produced a balance of individual freedoms and a basis for the state and church authority.
-This is accomplished because of the doctrine of the Trinity.
+These freedoms are accomplished because of the doctrine of the Trinity.
 The Christian God is the ground and explanation of all reality.
 God is one and yet more than one, with a plurality of persons within the one God.
-Politically and religiously this manifests itself by giving due authority to the state or church and a proper place for individual rights and the basis for appealing abuses of the state or church.
+Politically and religiously, this manifests itself by giving due authority to the state or church and a proper place for individual rights and the basis for appealing abuses of the state or church.
 The reader should see The One and the Many: Studies in the Philosophy of Order and Ultimacy by R.J.
 Rushdoony.

 In essence, fallen man has erected a closed system.
 His system is closed to God.
 He does not allow God to speak.
 Since man rejects the Creator, he has nothing within his closed system that he allows to speak with ethical certainty.
 He is left to himself.
 As long as fallen man excludes the biblical God from his system, he cannot know anything with certainty.
-The non-believer’s thought has no basis for absolutes.
-He has plenty of arbitrary social conventions.
-If there are no absolutes there can be no meaning attached to anything since everything could be said to be true and not true at the same time, which is unacceptable nonsense.
+The non-Christian’s thought has no basis for absolutes.
+Just many arbitrary social conventions.
+If there are no absolutes, there can be no meaning attached to anything since everything could be said to be true and not true at the same time, which is unacceptable nonsense.

 Thus, fallen man is left with an endless matter, unintelligible sensations, or his atheistic apostate reason.
-This is the bankruptcy of atheistic, materialistic humanism.
+Thus, is the bankruptcy of atheistic, materialistic humanism.
 It is only the Christian that has a rational basis for knowledge.
-This is because we allow God to speak to us in creation and Scripture.
+It is because Christians allow God to speak to us in creation and Scripture.
 The non-Christian will not allow room for the God of the Bible to speak in their system.
 Their system is closed to God’s revelation.
 Our system is not closed like the non-Christian.
-The Bible tells us about general revelation and man’s requirement to worship the creator.
-The Bible tells us the specifics on how to worship the creator.
-It is only because we have biblical, i.e., God’s revelation that an intelligent conversation on these matters can be carried on.
+The Bible tells us about general revelation and man’s requirement to worship the Creator.
+The Bible tells us the specifics on how to worship the Creator.
+It is because we have biblical, i.e., God’s revelation, that an intelligent conversation on these matters can be carried on.

-It would be impossible to have a discussion about these concepts without God’s special revelation the Bible since biblical revelation is where the concepts appear.
+It would be impossible to have a discussion about these concepts without God’s special revelation in the Bible since biblical revelation is where the concepts appear.
 Clearly, without special revelation, there would be no discussion of ethics, science, and logic with any certainty.
 As a quick aside, what about Islam and its moral code?
-Does this contradict what I have just argued for regarding the Christian worldview as the only worldview that can account the preconditions of knowledge?
-No, I would say that Islam is essentially a Christian heresy.
-This means the Islamic worldview has stolen and corrupted the biblical ethical code.
-This is similar to universal flood stories that appear in the ancient literature.
+Does this contradict what has just been argued for regarding the Christian worldview as the only worldview that can account for the preconditions of knowledge?
+No, it can be said that Islam is essentially a Christian heresy, which means the Islamic worldview has stolen and corrupted the biblical ethical code.
+Similar to this is the universal flood stories that appear in ancient literature.
 The Babylonian flood story, for example, is simply a corruption of the biblical account.

 Philosophically unbelief vacillates between two positions of knowing and not knowing.
 These two opposite poles of allegiance constitute a never-ending dilemma, thus revealing the futility of non-Christian epistemology.
-Does any of this affect the non-believer?
-No, the philosophy of non-belief presses on irrationally, certain of its uncertainty, oblivious of the self-refuting contradiction being advanced.
-To illustrate, for example, some non-believers claim absolutely that there are no absolutes.
+Does any of this affect the non-Christian?
+No, the philosophy of non-belief presses irrationally on, certain of its uncertainty, oblivious of the self-refuting contradiction being advanced.
+To illustrate, for example, some non-believers claim with absolute certainty that there are no absolutes.
 The philosophy of non-belief contradicts itself when it claims not to know (uncertainty, agnosticism) and to know (certainty, atheism).
 Both atheism and agnosticism are two sides of the same coin.
 Fallen man’s contradictory uncertainty and certainty are manifestations of his epistemological and ethical rebellion against God.